About the Partnership

-The University of Canterbury (UC) is a brand partner of the foundational team in 2022.
+The University of Canterbury (UC) is a brand partner of the foundational team in 2022, and is proud to 'have the backs' of the Matatū team.
+Read about the inaugural jersey here.

 University of Canterbury Vice-Chancellor Professor Cheryl de la Rey said of the team partnership: “The University of Canterbury is committed to gender equity and social inclusion, and we are proud to support South Island wāhine competing under the Super Rugby banner.
 It is pleasing to see nearly a quarter of Matatū contracted so far are UC-educated wāhine, paving the way for future generations.”